harshavardhandarekar/simple-calculator/README.md

 ## 🚀 How to Use

-1. Open the calculator in your browser
+1. Open the calculator Live Demo link in your browser
 2. Click the buttons to enter numbers and operations
 3. Press `=` to get the result
 4. Use `C` to clear the screen